20% discount for founders on many SME insurance products

 Even young start-ups sometimes encounter bad luck in their day-to-day work.
 And mistakes occasionally happen.
 To ensure they don’t lead to the end of your independence, there are various types of start-up insurance from AXA.
 The insurance check will show you how you can protect yourself against risks in the start-up phase so that you can concentrate fully on your opportunities.

-AXA's offer for the self-employed and start-ups
+AXA's offer for start-ups

 The four greatest risks when setting up a company and how you can protect yourself